couchbase/query/docs/n1ql-authentication.md

 are well established and highly successful.
-For N1QL, we intend to learn from the approaches that have been successful in SQL and other pervasive systems; we do not intend to incur limitations that have already been avoided in earlier and widely successful systems.
+For N1QL, we intend to learn from the approaches that have been successful in SQL and other pervasive systems; we do not intend to incur limitations that have already been avoided in earlier systems that are widely successful.

 This document focuses on authentication.
-Authorization will be discussed briefly, but a full N1QL authorization will be deferred beyond the N1QL GA 1.0 release.
+Authorization will be discussed briefly, but a full N1QL authorization model will be deferred beyond the N1QL GA 1.0 release.

-## Successful authentication model
+## The successful authentication model

 The authentication model that has been successful in SQL and other systems is straightforward.
 This model is based on a few principles: